When first starting out you just need to get your website online, so you most likely opt for a cheap shared hosting package and don’t look back.

 As our business and our experience grew we started to provide dedicated cloud servers and fine-tune them for WordPress.
 We now use cloud servers specifically for hosting WordPress websites with security and performance in mind.

 In our opinion typical shared hosting should only be used when testing out an idea, once proved successful it should move on to a cloud or dedicated solution – either of these will host multiple or large websites and can be configured to do a really good job.

-At Newt Labs we host our website and our clients websites using state of the art cloud servers, which are configured for the security and performance of WordPress websites.
+At Newt Labs we host our website and our client’s websites using state-of-the-art cloud servers, which are configured for the security and performance of WordPress websites.
 The flexibility of the cloud allows us to easily scale and migrate as needed and the level of control allows us to provide the best environment for fast and reliable websites, which can handle traffic spikes and more.

-Thank you for subscribing.
+Many thanks for subscribing.